-Note: Cross listed as DBA 130; may not be taken for Pass/No Pass grading aiting for Theatre
+Note: Cross listed as DBA 130; may not be taken for Pass/No Pass grading

 Techniques and theories of audio production in the preparation of radio programs.
 Use of audio mixing and recording equipment, editing and dubbing, microphone techniques and program construction.
 A program produced by the student will be broadcast on radio station KKSM.